secretstartups/handbook/paid-time-off/index.html.md

 ### GitLab GmbH (Germany)

 Team members are entitled to at least 20 vacation days.
-The days will accrue from the start date.
+The days will accrue from the start date at a rate of 1.67 days/month.
 In general, team members must take their annual vacation days during the calendar year, otherwise it is forfeited.
 However, unused vacation days can be carried forward until the 31st of March of the next calendar year if the employee was unable to take the holiday due to operational or personal reasons.

 ### GitLab PTY (Australia & New Zealand)